-Eleven casinos dot Fremont Street (with one new one on the way).
+Eight casinos dot Fremont Street (with one new one on the way).
 All eight are easily within a short walking distance.
 This contrasts sharply with the Strip, where mega resorts set on expansive acreage make casino hopping tiresome, if not impossible.

 More specifically, this list is for casinos in the safe tourist area of Fremont Street, which is defined (by me), as the area starting at the El Cortez on the east, to the Plaza Hotel and Casino on the west.

 A favorite of locals and senior citizens, (and especially local senior citizens), the El Cortez sits one block east of the Fremont Street Experience and is self-described as the “longest continuously running casino in Las Vegas.”

 It routinely wins the Las Vegas Review-Journal newspaper’s “Best of Vegas” awards for “Best Locals Casino,” “Best Video Poker,” “Best Keno,” etc.